therealpaulgg/ssh-sync/README.md

 ### Master Key

 Each user will have a 'Master Key'.
 This will be a unique symmetric key.
 This symmetric key will be stored on the server, one copy for each keypair.
+For example, on the server, there would be `E_pubA(master_key)` and `E_pubB(master_key)`.
 All of the user's data will be stored on the server in an encrypted AES 256 GCM format.
 This data can only be decrypted with the master symmetric key, which can only be decrypted by the user using one of their user/machine keypairs.

 #### Upload

 Whenever the user wants to upload new data, the server will send the encrypted master key.
 The user will then decrypt the master key, and send encrypted keys to the server.

-Server sends: `encrypted_master_key`
+Server sends: `E_pubMachine(master_key)`

-Machine decrypts master key, `master_key`
+Machine decrypts master key, `D_privMachine(E_pubMachine(master_key))`

 Machine encrypts keys with `master_key` and also signs the data.